BaptisteRoseau/BestPractices/topics/security.md

 Hence, anyone can access it even if it is not in the final image.
 Never add sensitive files or source code within the final container.

-To avoid this issue, use _multiple step image building_.
+To avoid this issue, use [multi-stage image building](https://docs.docker.com/build/building/multi-stage/).

 ### SRTC003 - Use Trusted Sources

-Always pull your container images from trusted sources and publishers, or build and push then from your company in your own registry.
+Always pull your container images from trusted sources and publishers, or build and push them from your company's own registry.

 ## Environment